Questions to ask yourself before choosing to purchase an outdoor spa

-Determining the particular model spa you should buy will depend on a variety of factors, including:
+Determining the particular model you should buy will depend on a variety of factors, including:

-- • The number of people you want in your spa at one time
+- The number of people you want in your outdoor hot tub at one time

-- • If you prefer a feeling of roominess in your spa
+- If you prefer a feeling of roominess

-- • Running costs — the larger the spa, the more water heated
+- Running costs — the larger it is, the more water is heated

-- • Your budget — larger spas are more expensive to run
+- Your budget — large luxury spa baths are more expensive to run

-This will directly influence how much you inevitably spend on a spa.
+This will directly influence how much you inevitably spend.
 Spas have four main types of seats.

-- • Therapy seats have many jets to target muscle groups on your back and your feet, providing therapeutic relief for aches and pains all over the body.
+- Hydrotherapy spa bath seats have many jets to target muscle groups on your back and your feet, providing massage therapeutic relief for aches and pains all over the body.